dgraph-io/ratel/INSTRUCTIONS.md

 # Visit localhost:8000 to use ratel.
 ```

-### Using WebpackDevServer for fast re-compilation of JS
+#### 2.1.
+Using WebpackDevServer for fast re-compilation of JavaScript

 ```sh
 cd client/